czymara/teachingevaluations/README.md

 # Teaching Evaluations

-Some code for visualizing the feedback of my teaching :)
+Some code for visualizing the feedback of my teaching :) <br>
 See: https://czymara.com/teaching/